-Base Informa tion Population Approach Steps SGSPAA took Basis for the estimate, Why the estimate represents the best estimate possible Table Name Asset Description Year Item / Description Actual / Estimate Why it was not possible for the SGSPAA to provide actual information to locate actual information; including the methods, assumptions and inputs used in the circumstances and has been arrived at on a reasonable basis.
-Table 4.1: Return of 2005 - 2022 Net tax liabilities Estimate An actual 'Net tax liability' for the No steps taken as actual assets would be immaterial.
-The estimate Recovered capital method - pipeline assets capital pipeline does not exist because it is part a consolidated tax group and does not pay corporate tax as a stand-alone entity.
-Therefore the net tax liability needs to be estimated as if it were a stand-alone entity. information does not exist for net tax liabilities. as: Profit/(Loss) before depreciation, interest and tax Less Tax Depreciation Less notional interest) Multiplied by the corporate tax rate (30 percent).
-The Profit/(Loss) before depreciation, interest and tax has been reviewed to identify material non- cash items that should be removed. represents a best estimate because wherever possible actual reference data points have been used as a basis to calculate the estimate.
+Base Informa ition Population Approach Steps SGSPAA took Basis for the estimate, Why the estimate represents the best estimate possible Table Name Asset Description Year Item / Description Actual / Estimate Why it was not possible for the SGSPAA to provide actual information to locate actual information; including the methods, assumptions and inputs used in the circumstances and has been arrived at on a reasonable basis. assets would be immaterial.
+Table 4.1: Recovered capital method - pipeline assets Return of capital 2005 - 2023 Net tax liabilities Estimate An actual 'Net tax liability' for the pipeline does not exist because it is part a consolidated tax group and does not pay corporate tax as a stand-alone entity.
+Therefore the net tax liability needs to be estimated as if it were a stand-alone entity.
+No steps taken as actual information does not exist for net tax liabilities.
+Estimated calculated as: Profit/(Loss) before depreciation, interest and tax Less Tax Depreciation Less notional interest) Multiplied by the corporate tax rate (30 percent).
+The Profit/(Loss) before depreciation, interest and tax has been reviewed to identify material noncash items that should be removed.
+The estimate represents a best estimate because wherever possible actual reference data points have been used as a basis to calculate the estimate.
 Accounting profit is the best approach for calculating the cash flows each year and therefore is the most appropriate input into the net tax liability calculation.

-Base Information Population Approach Steps SGSPAA took Basis for the estimate, Why the estimate represents the best estimate possible Table Name Asset Description Year Item / Description Actual / Estimate Why it was not possible for the SGSPAA to provide actual information to locate actual information; including the methods, assumptions and inputs used in the circumstances and has been arrived at on a reasonable basis.
-Tax Depreciation (2005 - 2022) was calculated as: LTD Net Capex divided by the estimated tax useful life years.
+Base Informa tion Population Approach Steps SGSPAA took Basis for the estimate, Why the estimate represents the best estimate possible Table Name Asset Description Asset Vear Item / Actual / Why it was not possible for the SGSPAA to provide actual information to locate actual information; including the methods, assumptions and inputs used in the circumstances and has been arrived at on a reasonable basis.
+Tax Depreciation (2005 - 2023) was calculated as: LTD Net Capex divided by the estimated tax useful life years.
 Accounting profit has been sourced from actual historic records and therefore has been arrived at on a reasonable basis.
 The selection of the tax asset life most closely aligns calculated tax depreciation across all component pipelines over 2013 to 2016 with Jemena Group's reported accounting depreciation.
 The first year of post- acquisition tax depreciation is the most appropriate basis to estimate pre-acquisition tax depreciation because it is based on an actual data source.
-Interest expense was calculated based on actual capital expenditure data sourced from the FAMR and the cost of
+Interest expense was calculated based on actual capital expenditure data sourced from the FAMR and the cost of debt and gearing